kazuibasou/hyperneo/README.md

 # License

-This source code is released under the GPL-3.0 license, see LICENSE.txt.
+This source code is released under the MIT License, see LICENSE.txt.

 # Contact
 - Kazuki Nakajima (https://kazuibasou.github.io)